 For more information, see APPROX_COUNT_DISTINCT (Transact-SQL).

-Batch Mode on Rowstore
+Batch mode on rowstore

-Batch Mode on Rowstore is a public preview feature.
+Batch mode on rowstore is a public preview feature.

 - Batch mode processing uses CPU more efficiently.

 The two technologies take advantage of each other whenever possible.
 For example, batch mode aggregates can be evaluated as part of a columnstore index scan.
-We also process columnstore data compressed using run-length encoding much more efficiently with batch mode joins and batch mode aggregates.
+We also process columnstore data that's compressed by using run-length encoding much more efficiently with batch mode joins and batch mode aggregates.

-You usually get the best results when the two features are used together, SQL's query optimizer has until now considered batch mode processing only for queries that involve at least one table with a columnstore index.
+You usually get the best results when you use the two features together.
+So until now, the SQL Server query optimizer considered batch mode processing only for queries that involve at least one table with a columnstore index.

-What workloads may benefit from batch mode on rowstore
+Workloads that might benefit from batch mode on rowstore

-What changes with batch mode on rowstore
+What changes with batch mode on rowstore?

 - An initial check of table sizes, operators used, and estimated cardinalities in the input query.

-- It also won't kick in if a LOB column is fetched or filtered.
-This limitation includes sparse column sets, and XML columns.
+- It also won't kick in if a large object (LOB) column is fetched or filtered.
+This limitation includes sparse column sets and XML columns.

-Configuring batch mode on rowstore
+Configure batch mode on rowstore

 -- Disabling batch mode on rowstore ALTER DATABASE SCOPED CONFIGURATION SET BATCH_MODE_ON_ROWSTORE = OFF; -- Enabling batch mode on rowstore ALTER DATABASE SCOPED CONFIGURATION SET BATCH_MODE_ON_ROWSTORE = ON;